roman-kashitsyn/managing_progects_with_GNUmake_ru/README.md

 Managing projects with GNU Make
 ===============================
-It is a translation of the O'Reilly `Managing projects with GNU Make' book (3 edition) to Russian.
+It is a translation of the O'Reilly ``Managing projects with GNU Make`` book (3 edition) to Russian.

 Original